franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 - **terraform-account:** An AWS Account in the organization where we create the bucket to store tfstate for all the resources that we will create for that organization.
 - **terraform_state_bucket:** The bucket that we need to store tfstate for all the resources that we will create.
 This bucket is created in the terraform-account.

-## What we will create in the AWS account:
+# What we will create in the AWS account:

 In the AWS account for each environment, we will:

-## Facilitate Terraformer scripts:
+## To facilitate Terraformer scripts:

 - Create a role `terraformer_role` that can be assumed by the anyone using the role `terraformer` in the TOP Account.

-## All you need to store logs:
+## To store logs:

 - Create a role `log_service_role` and allow the following services to assume that role:
     - S3 ("s3.amazonaws.com").